E Shop General Store is a small convenience store at 156 London Road.

 - Croydon phone books list Computech Electronics at 27 London Road up to and including 1998, and at 156 London Road from 1999 to 2009–2010 inclusive.
 According to the second edition of Shop ’Til You Drop (probably published around 2002), Computech Electronics unsurprisingly dealt in “computers/software”.
 Shaji Sreedharan, Eshop, and Computech Electronics are all mentioned as respondents in a domain name dispute from 2002, so there seems to have been some connection between them.

 Mr Nawarathinam told me in April 2017 that he took over the shop nearly 10 years previously (in-person conversation, 4 April 2017).
-He is also mentioned as the “owner of Eshop General Stores” in an article in the 24 August 2008 Croydon Advertiser (“Shopkeepers fuming over cigarette plan”, viewed online at the Croydon Advertiser website).
+He is also mentioned as the “owner of Eshop General Stores” in an article in the 24 August 2008 Croydon Advertiser (“Shopkeepers fuming over cigarette plan”, available at the Internet Archive).

 From my personal observation (and photos), the change of name from Eshop General Stores to E Shop General Store seems to have happened between January 2012 (pictured here) and June 2014 (see my photo from that month).